 Boundary treatments including walls, fences, gates and hedges have a variety of functions.
 The type of boundary treatment, its materials and its height help to define the character and appearance of an area.
-When considering new boundary treatments consideration should be given to:
+When considering new boundary treatments consideration requires to be given to:

 - The design and height of boundary walls, railings and gates should relate to the character of the street/surrounding area; - Details such as railed sections and pillars can reduce the visual impact of a high wall; - Visibility at the entrance to a drive is important in road safety terms.
-A fence or wall on a side boundary can obstruct visibility to a drive; - Good quality materials should be considered for the fence and wall; and, - Hedges can provide an attractive natural boundary if properly maintained.
+A fence or wall on a side boundary can obstruct visibility to a drive; - Good quality materials; and, - Hedges can provide an attractive natural boundary if properly maintained.